FoxTale-Labs/FoxTale-Labs/README.md

 <br><br>
 <img height="48" alt="My Ko-Fi" src="https://github.com/FoxTale-Labs/FoxTale-Labs/assets/72300200/242d169e-4a2d-41e7-b03c-46f7c59fd998"><br>
 I also have a [Ko-Fi](https://ko-fi.com/foxtalelabs) on where I sometimes have commissions open or sell items.
 I also accept donations on there if anyone wants to help me out!<br>
-Thanks for you support ❤️.
+Thanks for you support.

 <br><br>
 <img height="48" alt="Thank You ♥️" src="https://github.com/FoxTale-Labs/FoxTale-Labs/assets/72300200/2e132444-6c66-4ec2-8213-390781ec2660"><br>
 Thanks for reading my profile readme and getting to the end!
-I really appreciate it ❤️.<br>
+I really appreciate it.<br>
 I really appreciate it!

 <!--### Special Credits